aig-upf/tarski/doc/releasing.md

 Docs: <https://packaging.python.org/tutorials/packaging-projects/>

-First, make sure you are on the master branch and on the right commit.
+1. Make sure you are on the master branch and on the right commit.
 1. Update the `CHANGELOG.md` file.
 1. Update the version number in `src/tarski/version.py`
 1. Commit and tag the release.